CHAMPION316/coffee-forest/README.md

 - As a user, I expect to type in keywords in the search bar to find specific products.
 - As a user, I expect to checkout after finding all the products I need.
 - As a user, I expect have a login system in order to view my shopping history.

-##  2 Features

-### 2.1 Existing Features

-All of my pages consist of the same navigation menu bar or hamburger icon for mobile devices.
-This format allows the user to understand where everything is located at all times for simplicity.
-The dropdown/menu will have options for 2 separate continents South America and Africa with countries within the continents.
-There you will have an existing choice of coffee products you can choose from.
-The option to add these items to your shopping bag is included as well.
-The items have a description a rating and a tag for their country of origin.